Chinese New Year Resources & Activities

 2025 January 29 Snake

-Add story sticks and a printable zodiac fan to engage students during the story and to aid students while retelling the tale after reading.
+Add story sticks and a printable zodiac fan to engage students during the story and to support students in retelling the tale after reading.

 Chinese New Year Traditions